Nori Wasabi Furikake Rice Seasoning from Marumiya

-As you may know, white rice and miso soup make up the essential parts of Japanese cuisine, and we Japanese often eat the staple steamed plain rice with some appetizing food on top.
+As you may know, white rice and miso soup make up the essential parts of Japanese cuisine, and we Japanese often eat the staple steamed plain rice with some appetizer on top.

-For the unfamiliar with Japanese food, “Furikake (ふりかけ)” is a traditional Japanese condiment for rice consisting of dry mini flakes made from food materials such as meat, seafood, seaweed, sesame seeds, and eggs.
+For the unfamiliar with Japanese food, “Furikake (ふりかけ)” is a traditional rice condiment consisting of dry mini flakes or granules processed from ingredients such as meat, seafood, seaweed, sesame seeds, and eggs.

 As the name Nori Wasabi indicates, the main ingredients of this Furikake are dried shredded nori (laver) seaweed and wasabi flakes made from Japanese horseradish.